lzyddf/mark_executed_code/README.md

 # Description

-This plugin for ida can mark the code which executed while debugging, including pseudo-code and assembly code.
+This plug-in can mark executed assembly code and pseudocode when debugging code.

 # Usage